zenion/outbound-webhooks-node/README.md

-# Outbound Webhooks Framework for NodeJS
+# A promise (async/await) based Outbound Webhooks framework for NodeJS

 Flexible framework for managing outbound webhooks from a NodeJS application.
 Still a work in progress but features will include: